multiversx/mx-chain-observing-squad/covalent/README.md

 ### Build docker image

-In order to can build a Docker image have to do some setup in the `build_docker_image.sh` file
+In order to build a Docker image have to do some setup in the `build_docker_image.sh` file

 1. set docker image name (IMAGE_NAME variable)